baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part6metabase.md

 ![Metabase - query editor](img/metabase6.png)

 > :bulb: on the `+ NEW` button, you can also create a new **SQL query via code editor**.
-You can also create **Metabase models**, like in DBT. you have the ability to synchronize your DBT models and documentation with Metabase via extra python package such as [dbt-metabase](https://github.com/gouline/dbt-metabase).
+You can also create **Metabase models**, like in dbt. you have the ability to synchronize your dbt models and documentation with Metabase via extra python package such as [dbt-metabase](https://github.com/gouline/dbt-metabase).

 ## Add a visualization to the dashboard